per06a/hashcash/README.md

 hashcash
 ========

-Sample HashCash proof-of-work implementation in various languages.
+HashCash proof-of-work implementation for Python 3.5+ and Java 8+.
+Check the language sub-directories for specific build instructions and usage instructions.